laurelcrelia/data-structures-lab/documentation/testing_document.md

 The testing is done using unittest library.
 Unit tests are done to classes `Kruskals`, `DepthFirstSearch` and `DisjointSet`.

+The tests for DepthFirstSearch and Kruskals emphasize the outcome of the mazes.
+For example the requirements of perfect mazes such as "Maze should not contain cycles" and "There should be a unique solution path" are tested.

 Tests and coverage report can be executed with the following command.